deepjs/deepjs/DOCS/ocm.md

 for(var i in modesMap)
 	namespace[i] = modesMap[i];
 ```
-So you conserve OTHER groups that those gives in modesMap.
+So you conserve OTHER sensibleTo that those gives in modesMap.

-## Multi groups
+## Multi sensibleTo

-You could also use a groups collection in your manager.
+You could also use a sensibleTo collection in your manager.

 ```javascript
 var manager = deep.ocm({